 (v) Any further residue of the proportional reduction which results from non-automatic action initiated by the Generator or DC Converter Station owner shall be initiated within 2 minutes, and achieved within 5 minutes, of the time of the Frequency increase above 50.4 Hz.

-(c) Each GB Code User in respect of a Genset (or DC Converter at a DC Converter Station) which is providing Limited High Frequency Response in accordance with this BC3.7.2 must continue to provide it until the Frequency has returned to or below 50.4 Hz or until otherwise instructed by The Company.
+(c) Each GB Code User in respect of a Genset (or DC Converter at a DC Converter Station) which is providing Limited High Frequency Response in accordance with BC3.7.2 must continue to provide it until the Frequency has returned to or below 50.4 Hz or until otherwise instructed by The Company.

 BC.3.7.2.2 Plant in Limited Frequency Sensitive Mode applicable to EU Code Users

 EU Code Users in respect of Gensets and HVDC Systems are required to operate in Limited Frequency Sensitive Mode at all times unless instructed by The Company to operate in Frequency Senstive Mode.
-Where EU Code Users Gensets and HVDC Systems are required to operate in Limited Frequency Senstive Mode then the requirements of ECC.6.3.7.1 and ECC.6.3.7.2 shall apply.
+Where EU Code Users Gensets and HVDC Systems are required to operate in Limited Frequency Senstive Mode, then the requirements of ECC.6.3.7.1 and ECC.6.3.7.2 shall apply.
 For the avoidance of doubt, the requirements defined in BC.3.7.2.1 do not apply to New Generators and HVDC System Owners.

-BC3.7.3 Plant Operation To Below Minimum Generation or Minimum Stable Operating Level
+BC3.7.3 Plant Operation to below Minimum Generation or Minimum Stable Operating Level

 (a) As stated in CC.A.3.2 and ECC.A.3.2, steady state operation below Minimum Generation or the Minimum Stable Operating Level or the Minimum Active Power Transmission Capacity is not expected but if System operating conditions cause operation below the Minimum Generation or Minimum Stable Operating Level or the Minimum Active Power Transmission Capacity which gives rise to operational difficulties for the Genset (or DC Converter at a DC Converter Station or HVDC System) then The Company should not, upon request, unreasonably withhold issuing a Bid-Offer Acceptance to return the Power Generating Module and/or Generating Unit and/or CCGT Module and/or Power Park Module or DC Converter or HVDC System to an output not less than the Minimum Generation or the Minimum Stable Operating Level or the Minimum Active Power Transmission Capacity.
 In the case of a DC Converter or HVDC System not participating in the Balancing Mechanism, then The Company will, upon request, attempt to return the DC Converter or HVDC System to an output not less than Minimum Generation or Minimum Stable Operating Level or the Minimum Active Power Transmission Capacity or to zero transfer or to reverse the transfer of Active Power.